akopper/ISVR-Docker/README.md

 # IdeaSpaceVR-Docker
 IdeaSpaceVR Docker Container based on the php7.x docker image.
 Required extensions are being installed and apache configured.

 This image does not include a mysql database.
-You need to have a mysql datbase already running with user and database prepared for this installation.
+You need to have a mysql database already running with user and database prepared for this installation.

 ## Build and Run